kunmishra2599/NTUOSS-VuejsWorkshop/README.md

 Firebase also provides really good hosting services.
 They let you start off on a free plan which covers alot of stuff, and give you the option to upgrade to better plans when the time comes, so do check those out as well.

-### Task 3.1 - Creating a distribution build and installing firebase-tools

 We've now created a build version of our app which we can upload to firebase hosting.
 Lets first install firebase tools on our console.
 Enter the following command in the terminal